Magnetic interactions in the tripod-kagome antiferromagnet Mg$_{2}$Gd$_{3}$Sb$_{3}$O$_{14}$ probed by static magnetometry and high-field ESR spectroscopy: Appendix

 As a next step, the exchange interaction was included in a similar way as the dipolar interaction.
-The mean exchange field was taken to be $\vec{H}_{\text{J}}$\,=\,$a_{\text{ex}}n_{\text{NN}}M_{i}\vec{b}$ with $a_{\text{ex}}$ an exchange parameter, n$_{\text{NN}}$ the number of nearest neighbors for each ion site and $\vec{b}$ the unit vector in the direction of the external field.
+The mean exchange field was taken to be $\vec{H}_{\text{J}}$\,=\,$a_{\text{ex}}n_{\text{NN}}M_{i}\vec{b}$ with $a_{\text{ex}}$ an exchange parameter, n$_{\text{NN}}$ the number of nearest neighbors for each ion site, $M_{i}$ the magnetization of the $i$th iteration step and $\vec{b}$ the unit vector in the direction of the external field.
 This is a valid approach in the case of an isotropic exchange interaction, which is expected for the ensemble of Gd$^{3+}$ isotropic spins with no contribution from the orbital momentum ($L$\,=\,$0$).
 In order to translate this value into an exchange constant $J$, the exchange part of the Hamiltonian $\mathcal{H}_{\text{J}}^{\text{j}}$ for spin site $j$ has to be introduced:

 Note the minus sign here: While, for example, $J$ must be negative for an FM interaction between $\vec{S}_{\text{j}}$ and its surrounding spins, such that the energy gets minimized for parallel $\vec{S}_{\text{j}}$ and $\vec{S}_{\text{i}}$, the exchange field must be \textit{parallel} to $\vec{\mu}_{\text{j}}$ in the case of parallel moments in order to guarantee a (classical) potential energy minimum.
 The average values are then